Freddie Mac First Look Initiative

 First Look Eligibility and Identification

-During the first 20 days (30 days in Nevada, Cook County, IL, and the city of Detroit, MI), a home is listed for sale in the Multiple Listing Service (MLS), HomeSteps will consider purchase offers from owner-occupants, public entities or their designated partners.
-Buyers intending to purchase the property for investment or similar purposes may submit offers to the listing agent and HomeSteps will consider them after the initial 20 listing days have expired.
+During the first 30 days a home is listed for sale in the Multiple Listing Service (MLS), HomeSteps will consider purchase offers from owner-occupants, public entities or their designated partners.
+Buyers intending to purchase the property for investment or similar purposes may submit offers to the listing agent and HomeSteps will consider them after the initial 30 listing days have expired.

 All listed HomeSteps homes, except multi-family homes, are eligible for inclusion in the First Look Initiative.

 Agents may contact the HomeSteps listing agent with questions regarding the eligibility of a home; this information will also be included in MLS home listing information.
 In addition, HomeSteps homes eligible for the initiative will be clearly marked with an icon on HomeSteps.com.